 The DevOps vs DevSecOps debate has recently gained momentum in IT circles.
-However, these two concepts aren’t competitors; rather, they comprehend each other.
+However, these two concepts aren’t competitors but complement each other.
 It’s important to understand the difference between DevOps and DevSecOps to choose the right model for your software development environments.
 This blog addresses DevOps and DevSecOps in hopes of helping you make an informed decision.

 This blog is also available on Medium